-This SSO implementation is a custom proprietary implementation provided by GoodData.
-This implementation is based on the PGP key pair exchange, and allows your application to sign in an existing GoodData user.
+This Single Sign-On (SSO) implementation is a custom proprietary implementation provided by GoodData.
+This implementation is based on the PGP keypair exchange.
+It allows your application to sign in an existing GoodData user.
 The authentication is done not by username and password but by generating a session-specific token using a pair of PGP keys.

 Depending on your current situation and use case, the GoodData PGP SSO is sometimes easier to implement than SAML SSO.

 This article assumes that you access your projects at https://secure.gooddata.com/.

 secure.gooddata.com with your white-labeled domain in procedure steps or examples when needed.